mehulagg/gitlab/doc/update/upgrading_postgresql_using_slony.md

 ```

 Make sure you replace "password string here" with the actual password for the
 user.
-A password is *required*.
-This user must be created on _both_ the old and
+A password is required.
+This user must be created on both the old and
 new database server using the same password.

-After the user has been created, make sure you note down the password, as you
+After creating the user, be sure to note the password, as the password is needed
-need it later on.
+later.

 ## Configuring Slony

-Now we can finally start configuring Slony.
+We can now start configuring Slony.
 Slony uses a configuration file for
 most of the work so we need to set this one up.
 This configuration file
 specifies where to put log files, how Slony should connect to the databases,
 etc.